-Implemented Accounting Pronouncement
+Implemented Accounting Pronouncements

-In June 2018, the Financial Accounting Standard Board (FASB) issued Accounting Standards Update (ASU) No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which improves the scope and accounting guidance around contributions of cash and other assets received and made by not-for-profit organizations and business enterprises.
-The Association adopted this pronouncement for the fiscal year ended June 30, 2020.
-The adoption of this standard did not have a material effect on the accompanying financial statements.
+In September 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2017-13, Revenue Recognition (Topic 605), and Revenue from Contracts with Customers (Topic 606).
+The recognition of revenue when a customer obtains control of promised goods or services in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The Association adopted this ASU for the fiscal year ended June 30, 2021.
+The adoption of this ASU did not have a material effect on the accompanying financial statements.

-Recent Accounting Pronouncement
+Recent Accounting Pronouncements

 In February 2016, the FASB issued ASU No. 2016-02, Leases, which creates a singular reporting model for leases.
-This standard will require the Association to record changes to its statement of financial position to reflect balances for current leases that are not shown in the statement of financial position.
-This standard will be effective for periods beginning after December 15, 2021.
-The amendments in this ASU are effective for the Association for fiscal years beginning July1, 2022.
+This standard will require the entity to record changes to its statement of financial position to reflect balances for current leases that are not shown in the statement of financial position.
+In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases and Leases (Topic 842): Targeted Improvements, which provide further clarity and transition options for adoption of FASB ASU No. 2016-02.
+These standards will be effective for periods beginning after December 15, 2020.